acmgroup/destinydocs/readme.md

 # Integration Option 1: HTTP REST API's

 We have 4 HTTP APIs with which you can access and manage data.
+Each API serves a unique purpose.

 1. **HTTP REST API v1:** Our REST API provides functionality to manage and access the data such as Users, Clients, Vehicles,